Murtaza01/obsidian-vault/homework/drama/faustus_final.md

 **Short answer (with less marks)**\:

-In the last hour of his life Faustus wishes that time will stop so that he can save his soul, and that may God throw him in hell for a thousand or hundred thousand years but not eternally, and that the mountains could fall on him to hide him from God's anger.
+In the last hour of his life Faustus wishes that if time could stop so that he can save his soul, and that may God throw him in hell for a thousand or hundred thousand years but not eternally, and that the mountains could fall on him to hide him from God's anger.